ethandCS/quickbrew/README.md

 QuickBrew

-    A lightweight iOS app that helps commuters decide whether they have enough time to stop for coffee on the way to their destination.
+QuickBrew is a lightweight iOS application that helps commuters decide whether they have enough time to stop for coffee on the way to their destination.
-    The app calculates direct travel time, evaluates coffee shop detours, and determines whether each option still allows on-time arrival.
+ The app calculates direct travel time, evaluates coffee shop detours, and determines whether each option still allows the user to arrive on time.

-Since Swift SIM uses San Fran, test with Coit Tower Address: 1 Telegraph Hill Blvd, San Francisco.
+The goal of the project is clarity and explainability rather than visual complexity.
+The application emphasizes clean architecture, readable Swift code, and a clear flow of data across multiple screens.

 Overview

-QuickBrew allows a user to enter a leaving time, arrival deadline, and destination address.
+QuickBrew allows a user to enter:
-The app retrieves the user’s current location, calculates direct route travel time, finds nearby coffee shops, and computes detour routes.
-For each coffee shop, the app calculates the total added minutes, the predicted ETA at the destination, and whether the user remains on time.
-Users can select any option to open Apple Maps with a multi-stop route.
+ - A leaving time
+ - An arrival deadline
+ - A destination address

+The app then:
+ 1. Retrieves the user’s current location
+ 2. Geocodes the destination address
+ 3. Calculates the direct driving route
+ 4. Searches for nearby coffee shops
+ 5. Computes detour routes through each shop
+ 6. Displays whether each option keeps the user on time
+ 7. Visualizes the chosen route on an in-app map
+ 8. Optionally launches Apple Maps for turn-by-turn navigation

+This results in a complete, end-to-end commute planning experience across three screens.

 Core Features

-  User inputs: leaving time, arrival deadline, destination address Current location retrieval via CoreLocation Geocoding destination address
+- User input for leaving time, arrival deadline, and destination
+- Current location retrieval using CoreLocation
+- Destination geocoding using MapKit
-  Driving route calculation using MapKit
+- Driving route calculation using MapKit directions
-  Coffee shop search using MKLocalSearch
+- Coffee shop search using MKLocalSearch
-  Per-shop detour routing:
+- Per-shop detour analysis:

-    User → Coffee Shop → Destination
+    ~ User → Coffee Shop → Destination
-    Added fixed stop time (default 10 minutes)
+    ~ Fixed stop time (+10 minutes)
-    Total detour minutes
+    ~ Total detour minutes
-    Arrival ETA
+    ~ Arrival ETA
-    On-time / late determination
+    ~ On-time vs late determination

-  Results displayed in a table view
+- Results displayed in a table view
-  Selecting any option opens the route in Apple Maps
+- In-app map visualization of selected route
+- Apple Maps navigation with multi-stop routing

+Application Flow
+ 1. User enters commute details on the first screen
+ 2. App retrieves GPS location
+ 3. Destination address is geocoded
+ 4. Direct route ETA is calculated
+ 5. Nearby coffee shops are searched
+ 6. For each shop:
+--Route from user to shop
+--Route from shop to destination
+--Stop time added
+--Arrival time calculated
+--On-time status determined
+ 7. Results are passed to the options screen
+ 8. User selects:
+--Direct route, or
+--A coffee shop route
+ 9. Selected route is displayed on an in-app map
+ 10. User can start Apple Maps navigation

 Project Structure and File Responsibilities

-ViewController.swift

-  Handles all user inputs and performs core logic before transitioning to the results screen.
-  Responsibilities include:

-      Reading leaving time, arrival deadline, and destination text

-      Validating inputs

-      Requesting the user’s GPS location

-      Geocoding destination address

-      Calculating the direct route travel time

-      Searching for nearby coffee shops

-      Calculating detour times for each shop (user → shop → destination)

-      Preparing and passing all data into OptionsViewController

-  This file acts as the "coordinator" of all heavy computation.

-OptionsViewController.swift

-  Displays all processed information to the user.
-  Responsibilities include:

-    Showing arrival deadline, direct ETA, and overall on-time status

-    Displaying a table of coffee shop options

-      Shop name

-      Extra minutes for detour

-      ETA at final destination

-      On-time / late indicator

-    Launching Apple Maps with navigation

-      Direct route: user → destination

-      Coffee stop route: user → shop → destination

-  This file contains no routing or search logic; it only presents results.

-CoffeeShop.swift

-  A lightweight data model struct representing each coffee shop.
+***ViewController.swift

+This is the main input and coordination controller.
+ It performs all heavy computation before transitioning to the results screen.

+Responsibilities:
+--Reading leaving time, arrival deadline, and destination address --Validating user input
+--Requesting GPS permission and retrieving current location --Geocoding the destination address
+--Calculating direct route travel time
+--Searching for nearby coffee shops
+--Calculating detour times for each shop
+--Computing arrival times and on-time status
+--Passing all processed data forward

+This controller acts as the core “orchestrator” of the app.

+***OptionsViewController.swift

+This controller is responsible for presentation and user decisions only.

+Responsibilities:
+--Displaying arrival deadline and direct ETA
+--Showing overall on-time vs late status
+--Displaying a table of coffee shop options:
+----Shop name
+----Extra detour minutes
+----Arrival ETA
+----On-time / late indicator
+--Handling user selection:
+----Coffee shop selection
+----Direct route selection
+--Passing the chosen route to MapViewController

+No routing or search logic exists here.

+***MapViewController.swift

+This controller displays a live, interactive map inside the app.

+Responsibilities:
+--Visualizing the selected route using polylines
+--Displaying:
+----User location
+----Destination
+----Optional coffee stop
+--Drawing:
+----Direct route, or
+----Two-leg route (user → shop → destination) --Automatically fitting the map region to the route --Launching Apple Maps when the user confirms navigation

+This screen focuses entirely on visualization and navigation handoff.

+***CoffeeShop.swift

+A lightweight data model representing a coffee shop.

 Stores:

-    Name
+--Name

-    Location coordinate
+--Geographic coordinate

-    Detour minutes (total travel time including shop stop)
+--Total detour minutes

-    Arrival time at destination
+--Arrival time at destination

-    Boolean on-time status
+--On-time / late boolean

-  This model is updated after routing results are computed.
+The model is populated incrementally as routing data is computed.

-CoffeeShopSearchService.swift
+***CoffeeShopSearchService.swift

-    Encapsulates MKLocalSearch logic.
+Encapsulates all coffee shop search logic.
-    Responsibilities include:

-    Searching for nearby coffee shops based on the user’s coordinate

-    Returning a list of CoffeeShop objects containing names and coordinates
+Responsibilities:
+--Performing local searches using MKLocalSearch --Searching around the user’s location
+--Returning clean CoffeeShop model objects

-  This keeps search logic separate from view controllers.
+This keeps search logic out of view controllers.

 RoutingService.swift

-  Encapsulates MapKit routing logic.
+Encapsulates all routing logic using MapKit.
-  Responsibilities include:
+Responsibilities:

-    Calculating driving travel time between two coordinates

-    Returning the travel time in minutes
+--Calculating driving travel time between two coordinates --Returning travel time in minutes

-    Used for both direct route and detour route calculations
+--Used for:
+----Direct routes
+----User → coffee shop routes
+----Coffee shop → destination routes

-This service isolates routing complexity behind a simple interface.
+This isolates routing complexity behind a simple interface.

 Main.storyboard

-Defines the app’s UI.
+Defines the UI and navigation structure.
-Contains two screens:

-  1.Input Screen (ViewController)

-  2.Results Screen (OptionsViewController)
-  Embedded in a Navigation Controller to provide automatic back navigation.

-Connected outlets include:

-  UIDatePickers

-  UITextField

-  UILabels

-  UITableView

-Info.plist Changes

-  Added usage descriptions required for location services:

-    NSLocationWhenInUseUsageDescription

-  This allows CoreLocation to prompt the user for permission.
+Contains:
+ 1. ViewController (Input screen)
+ 2. OptionsViewController (Results screen)
+ 3. MapViewController (In-app map screen)
+ 4. NavigationController (handles back navigation)

+Segues:
+ViewController → OptionsViewController
+OptionsViewController → MapViewController

+***Simulator Setup Instructions

+QuickBrew relies on simulated GPS data when running in the iOS Simulator.

+Recommended Test Location

+Since the simulator defaults to San Francisco, use the following destination for consistent testing:

+Coit Tower
+ 1 Telegraph Hill Blvd, San Francisco

+How to Set Simulator Location
+ 1. Run the app in the iOS Simulator
+ 2. From the top menu bar:

+    Select Features
+    Select Location
+    Choose Custom Location

+ 3. Enter coordinates near downtown San Francisco, for example:

+    Latitude: 37.785834
+    Longitude: -122.406417

+ 4. If location errors occur:

+    Stop the simulator
+    Restart the simulator
+    Run the app again

+If the user location is not available, routing will not proceed.

+***How to Run the Application
+ 1. Open the project in Xcode
+ 2. Select an iOS Simulator device
+ 3. Ensure location permissions are allowed when prompted
+ 4. Enter:
+    Leaving time
+    Arrival deadline
+    Destination address
+ 5. Tap Get Directions
+ 6. Review options\
+ 7. Select a route
+ 8. View route on the in-app map
+ 9. Tap Start Navigation to open Apple Maps

 Technologies Used
 UIKit

-    Used for all user interface elements, view controllers, navigation, table views, and interaction handling.
+Used for:

+    View controllers
+    Navigation controller
+    Table views
+    Buttons, labels, and layout

 CoreLocation

-    Used to:
+Used for:

-    Request user permission
+    Requesting location permission

-    Retrieve current GPS coordinates
+    Retrieving the user’s current GPS coordinates

 MapKit
 Used for:

     Geocoding destination addresses

-    Route calculations for:
+    Route calculations

-      Direct travel

-      User → Coffee Shop

-      Coffee Shop → Destination

-    Searching for coffee shops using MKLocalSearch
+    Coffee shop searches
+    In-app route visualization

-    Opening Apple Maps for navigation
+    Apple Maps navigation

 Swift

-    Core application language used throughout, leveraging closures, structs, model objects, async coordination, and UIKit patterns.

-How Data Flows Through the App

-1. User enters inputs and presses “Get Directions”.

-2. ViewController retrieves user location.

-3. Destination address is geocoded.

-4. Direct route travel time is calculated.

-5. Coffee shops are searched around the user’s location.

-    For each shop:

-    Route 1: user → shop

-    Route 2: shop → destination

-    +10 minute stop time

-    Detour total, new ETA, and on-time status are computed

-7. All results are passed to OptionsViewController.

-8. OptionsViewController displays formatted results.

-9. User can tap any row to open Apple Maps with a multi-stop route.
+Primary programming language used throughout the project.

+Summary
+QuickBrew is a fully functional, multi-screen iOS application that demonstrates:
+Real-world API usage
+--Asynchronous coordination
+--Clean separation of concerns
+--Clear data flow
+--Practical routing and mapping logic

+The project emphasizes readability, correctness, and explainability, making it well-suited for academic evaluation and portfolio presentation.